The complete guide to corporate travel policies

 Corporate travel policy (+ free template)

-Grab the template now, or keep reading below to learn more about what’s included, why it’s included, and how to customize each element for your own company use.
-You'll see that planning a business trip has never been easier!
+Download the template now, or keep reading to learn what’s included and why, and how to customize each section to fit your company’s unique needs.
+Planning a business trip has never been easier!

-An effective corporate travel policy is made up of six key sections:
+An effective corporate travel policy is structured around these six key sections:

 3. Expense categories